Siphon880gh/stripe-api-elements-custom-payment-with-email-address-customers/README.md

 ## Setup

-1. Create an `.env` file to store your Stripe keys:
+1. Create an `.env` file to store your Stripe secret key, and as for your Stripe publishable key:
-    - `PK_KEY`: Your publishable key for the frontend `checkout.js`.
-    - `SK_KEY`: Your secret key for `server.js`, which has the ultimate authority on the final price and more access to Stripe.
+    - `STRIPE_SECRET_KEY`: Your secret key for `server.js`, which has the ultimate authority on the final price and more access to Stripe.
+    - Your publishable key can be pasted over at frontend `checkout.js` at `const stripe = Stripe(STRIPE_PUBLISHABLE_KEY__PASTE_HERE);`
+    Note: I decided not to load in modules to make this more accessible to total beginners, so it's a straight copy and paste of your key into the source code.

+    It doesn't matter if they're test or live keys.
+Just make sure it's consistent (publishable key and secret keys are both live or both test).
+Remember at Stripe Dashboard you can be in Test Mode (where API calls do not affect your bank) or Live Mode.

 ## Running the sample